-Unite Us has recently begun to expand its presence in California, announcing significant partnerships with both Kaiser and Dignity.
-By coalescing around Unite Us as their platform of choice for coordinating community referrals, the two health systems hope to encourage others to join and achieve the kind of critical mass Unite Us needs to deliver the greatest possible value and impact.
+Unite Us has recently begun to expand its presence in California, announcing significant partnerships with Kaiser Permanente, Blue Shield of California, and CommonSpirit Health.
+By coalescing around Unite Us as their platform of choice for coordinating community referrals, these entities hope to encourage others to join and achieve the kind of critical mass Unite Us needs to deliver the greatest possible value and impact.

 For its part, CHCF will help mobilize the support of local partners at the county level, beginning in Kern, Merced, and Stockton, and will fund an evaluation of the platform’s impact on the integration of social and clinical care.
 In order to support those local convening and evaluation efforts, CHCF has committed $500,000 in grant support on top of the $1 million program-related investment in Unite Us.